 All of that teenage angst builds up and makes way for a fresh new life that may involve college, marriage, careers, and more.
 The road getting there is far from smooth, and often allows for plenty of funny, heartwarming, and sometimes terrifying movies.

-Here are our picks for the best teen movies that involve characters coming of age and embracing adulthood.
+Here are the best young adulthood movies that involve teens coming of age, embracing maturity, and just plain growing up.

 13 Going on 30 is a bright fantasy romantic comedy directed by Gary Winick and starring Jennifer Garner as Jenna Rink, a 13-year-old girl who wishes to be "thirty, flirty, and thriving."